retail-ai-inc/bean/docs/README.md

 ---
 **helpers.HasStringInSlice(slice []string, str string, modifier func(str string) string)**
-- This function tells whether a slice contains the `str` or not.
+> `HasStringInSlice` function tells whether a slice contains the `str` or not.
 If a `modifier` func is provided, it is called with the slice item before the comparation.

 example:
 ```